box/developer.box.com/guides/applications/limited-access-apps.md

 <CTA to='g://authorization/limited-access-approval'>

-Learn more about approving Limited Access Apps
+Learn how to approve Limited Access Apps

 </CTA>